Mapping Patterns for Virtual Knowledge Graphs: Related Work

+The following are surveys and comparative analyses~\cite{sequeda2011survey,spanos2012bringing,Mogotlane-article,Pinkel2016RODIBR,Su-Cheng-review} where the interested reader can find the possibility to further explore on the tools and techniques mentioned here.
 We finally notice that, in our review, we did not find any study introducing an in depth analysis of existing real scenarios of DB-to-ontology mapping, as we do in the present paper, aimed at showing that the identified categories actually reflect the real design choices and methodologies in use by the mapping designers.